urinieto/msaf-gpl/README.md

     $> cp -R msaf-gpl/algorithms/* msaf/algorithms/

-Finally go to the original MSAF folder and install MSAF, like this:
+Finally go to the original MSAF folder and (re-)install MSAF, like this:

     $> cd msaf
     $> python setup.py install